rydmike/flex_color_scheme/README.md

      flexScheme = FlexScheme.hippieBlue;
      super.initState();
    }
    @override
    Widget build(BuildContext context) {
      return MaterialApp(
        debugShowCheckedModeBanner: false,
        title: 'FlexColorScheme',
-       // Define the light theme for the app, using current theme index and
+       // Define the light theme for the app, using selected current theme and
        // medium branded surfaces.
-Then use the .toTheme method to create and
+Then use the .toTheme method to create and return the theme.
-       // return a slightly opinionated theme using these properties.
        theme: FlexColorScheme.light(
          colors: flexScheme == FlexScheme.custom
              ? customFlexScheme.light